openservicemesh/osm-docs/content/docs/getting_started/auto_demo.md

 ---
-title: "OSM Automated Demo"
+title: "Full feature demo - automated installation"
 description: "The automated demo is a set of scripts anyone can run and shows how OSM can manage, secure and provide observability for microservice environments."
 type: docs
-aliases: ["OSM Automated Demo"]
+aliases: ["OSM Automated Demo","/docs/install/auto_demo/"]
 weight: 1
 ---

-# How to Run the OSM Automated Demo
+# How to run the OSM automated demo

 ## System Requirements

 - MacOS, Linux or WSL2 on Windows
 - GCC
 - Go version 1.15 or higher
-- Kubectl version 1.15 or higher
+- Kubectl version 1.18 or higher
 - Docker CLI
   - on a Debian based GNU/Linux system: `sudo apt-get install docker`
   - on a macOS use `brew install docker` or alternatively visit [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)